James Forrest (footballer, born 1991): 2024–25

 Forrest signed a new contract in November 2024, keeping him at the club until May 2026.
 On 15 December 2024, Celtic won the 2024 Scottish League Cup final against Rangers, giving Forrest his 25th trophy.
 This moved him level with Bobby Lennox as the Hoops' most decorated player of all time.
 During the final, Forrest suffered a knee injury which kept him out of action for over three months.
 He made his long-awaited return against Hearts on 29 March 2025 as a substitute for Jota.

 Upon Celtic sealing a 55th Scottish league title on 26 April, Forrest surpassed Lennox and became the most decorated player outright.
 Forrest played down the milestone, telling The Herald, "I think it's nice personally hearing about milestones and stuff like that, but I think it's happened because you've been part of such a really good team over the years, a really good squad, players, staff."

 After coming on as a substitute during the final league game of the season against St Mirren, Forrest scored a 94th-minute equaliser to earn Celtic a 1–1 draw.
 In doing so, he became the first Celtic player since Paul McStay to score in 16 consecutive seasons.

+2025–26

+Forrest scored against Aberdeen on 21 December and has now scored for Celtic for 17 straight seasons, moving him ahead of McStay and Jimmy McGrory, and level with Bobby Lennox.
+The only player to score in more than that was Jimmy McMenemy, who did so for 18 consecutive seasons from 1902 to 1920.

+With Celtic's decisive 3-1 victory against Hearts on the final day of the league season, Forrest won his 14th top-flight league title, a British record.